Matt Rinaldi

-Matthew Daniel Rinaldi (born April 11, 1975) is an American attorney and politician serving as the chairman of the Republican Party of Texas.
-Rinaldi was a member of the Texas House of Representatives for district 115 in Dallas County from 2015 to 2019 when he was defeated by Democrat Julie Johnson.
+Matthew Daniel Rinaldi (born April 11, 1975) is an American attorney and politician who served as chairman of the Republican Party of Texas from 2021 to 2024.
+Rinaldi was a member of the Texas House of Representatives for District 115 in Dallas County from 2015 to 2019 when he was defeated by Democrat Julie Johnson.

 Early life and education

 Rinaldi was born in Bridgeport, Connecticut.
 He graduated from James Madison University in Harrisonburg, Virginia, at which he drew national attention for his successful effort to have the Pledge of Allegiance recited prior to meetings of the student government association.
 He graduated in 2001 with a Juris Doctor degree from Boston University School of Law.

-Career
+Professional career

 After law school, Rinaldi became a litigation associate with the Dallas office of Gibson, Dunn & Crutcher.
+Rinaldi spent the next two decades working at different law firms but never made partner and never worked at any law firm for more than five years.
+After working at various Dallas law firm, Rinaldi worked part-time with various gigs until he began to work for a billionaire political donor.